ManuRosales/manurosales.github.io/workshops.markdown

 ---
-title: Manu Rosales - Musician, composer, producer and teacher
+title: Workshops - Manu Rosales - Musician, composer, producer and teacher
+workshopsTitle: WORKSHOPS
+background-image:
 workshops:
-- Title: Delving into south american folk music
+- title: Delving into south american folk music
-  Image: "/uploads/manu-rosales-1.png"
+  image: "/uploads/manu-rosales-1.png"
-  Description:
+  description:
   - In 2020 the project "Delving into South American folk music" was born in cooperation with Klangfolk e.V., a cultural association based in Tübingen.
 Different aspects of South American music have been studied since.